 The following is a list of all merit badges offered at Camp Conestoga.
-This list has been created to help the Scoutmaster and his Scout properly choose the merit badges that are right for them.
-The Scoutmaster should use his discretion when allowing his Scouts to choose their merit badges; not all Merit Badges are suitable for all Scouts.
-All Scouts should be made aware of all prerequisites and comments before choosing his Merit Badge.
+This list has been created to help the Scoutmaster and their Scout properly choose the merit badges that are right for them.
+The Scoutmaster should use their discretion when allowing their Scouts to choose their merit badges; not all Merit Badges are suitable for all Scouts.
+All Scouts should be made aware of all prerequisites and comments before choosing their Merit Badge.